 Goossen has held fellowships from the Fulbright Commission, the Smithsonian Institution, the German Academic Exchange Service (DAAD), and the Beinecke Scholarship Program.
+He edits the German Mennonite Sources Database and is a co-founder of Anabaptist Historians.
 He has received awards for excellence in teaching and writing from the Kansas Historical Foundation, the Associated Church Press, the Canadian Church Press, Swarthmore College, and Harvard University.
-He edits the German Mennonite Sources Database and is a co-founder of Anabaptist Historians.
-His essays and reviews appear in publications ranging from Religion News Service to Waging Nonviolence.

 Introduction Bibliography Reviews

 "A Benchmark for the Environment: Big Science and ‘Artificial’ Geophysics in the Global 1950s," Journal of Global History 15, no. 1 (2020): forthcoming.

 "'By the Hand of a Woman': Gender, Nationalism, and the Origins of Mennonite History Writing," Mennonite Quarterly Review 92, no. 3 (2018): 353-376.